Some1UdontKnow/Some1UdontKnow/README.md

 - 👋 Hi, I’m @Some1UdontKnow
-- 🇨🇵 From the contry of Baguette
+- 🇨🇵 From the country of Baguette
 - There is nothing to know about me 😭

 <!---